numba/numba/docs/source/cuda/cuda_array_interface.rst

 - Exchanging data either as a Producer or a Consumer will be correct without the need for any further action from the User, provided that the other side of the interaction also follows the CAI synchronization semantics.
-- The User is expected not to launch kernels or other operations on streams that are not the default stream for their parameters, because doing so would violate the requirements for a Producer.
+- The User is expected to either:

+  - Avoid launching kernels or other operations on streams that are not the default stream for their parameters, or
-  - Warning the User when they do this could be added.
-The present implementation is a minimal prototype to help illustrate the interface specification.
+  - When launching operations on a stream that is not the default stream for a given parameter, they should then insert an event into the stream that they are operating in, and wait on that event in the default stream for the parameter.

 The User may override synchronization behavior in Numba by setting the environment variable ``NUMBA_CUDA_ARRAY_INTERFACE_SYNC`` or the config variable